Training programs at StrongFast use "Blended Fitness." What is it and why is it special? Read on!

 Standard Personal Training involves in-person sessions with a personal trainer.
 These sessions can be instructional (coaching) or motivational (workouts) or a combination of the two.

 Blended Fitness includes in-person coaching sessions to learn new exercises and ensure proper form for safety and effectiveness.
-Sessions also help determine the best resistance (load) to use, best exercise selection, and other factors to provide the best training program for you.
+Sessions also help determine the best resistance (load) to use for strength training, best exercise selection, and other factors to provide the best training program for you.
 This is what makes personal training "personal."

 Personal training sessions are great and highly recommended.
 However, when used as your exclusive training method, there are some drawbacks.